If you’ve had any medical treatment, diagnosis or surgery that you feel was negligent, it’s hard to know if you’re right or wrong.

 In this case, the GP failed to take an adequate history of the child, perform the appropriate examination, and provide advice to her parents.
 If the parents had known, they would have booked a follow up appointment and C would have made a full recovery.

-In this case, the medical negligence claim was resolved before trial, and C’s family received a substantial amount of compensation to help them look after C for the foreseeable future.
+In this case, the medical negligence claim was resolved before trial, and C’s family received substantial compensation to help them look after C for the foreseeable future.

 P underwent a TVT procedure to help her with her symptoms of urgency and stress incontinence.
 During the procedure, the surgeon damaged P’s urethra by applying excessive force.
 This damage resulted in significant incontinence for P and she had to have multiple follow up surgeries.